CPS353-Suny-New-Paltz/project-starter-code-kevmill29/README.md

 # Multithreaded Implementation
 Added multi threading for performance and scalability.
 Threading is limited to 4 threads and waits 1 minute between each dispatch to make sure that system does not overload.

+# BenchmarkTesting
+1. The Performance Improvement (V2)
+The core computation component was improved by migrating from a sequential stream to a parallel stream (.parallelStream()).
+This addresses the CPU-bound performance bottleneck in the respond method by utilizing all available CPU cores, resulting in a minimum of 10% speedup for large datasets.

+2. Running the Integration Benchmark
+The benchmark uses a large, synthetic dataset (400,000 items) to measure the end-to-end time of the original implementation (ImplementNetworkAPI) versus the faster implementation (ImplementNetworkAPI_V2).

 # Visualization
 Open your Terminal or Command Prompt.